NeuroTechX/moabb/CONTRIBUTING.md

 _Note 2:_\
 By default `poetry` creates separate Python virtual environment for every project ([more details in documentation](https://python-poetry.org/docs/managing-environments/)).
-If you use `conda` or any other way to manage different invironments by hand - you need to disable `poetry` environment creation.
+If you use `conda` or any other way to manage different environments by hand - you need to disable `poetry` environment creation.
 Also in this case be careful with version of Python in your environment - it has to satisfy requirement stated in `pyproject.toml`.
 In case you disable `poetry` you are in charge of this.